|

 A public service project always open to input from the community interested in Herkimer diamonds.

-A close up on this specimen (below) is from where the black arrow is pointing and shows an interesting feature.
-The druze used to be covering more rock but is now gone and the exposed rock is very eroded.
+A close up on this specimen (below) is from where the black arrow is pointing (sepcimen upper left) and shows an interesting feature.
+The druze used to be covering more rock but is now gone and the exposed rock is very eroded (probably a hydrothermal effect connected to the baby floater event, as we see this in other mines).
 An important point to consider - if this was the wall rock of larger pockets it would be quite unstable.
+Given this to be the case, then much of the wall rock would show collapse and be found with the mud at the bottom.
+See the link to mud discussion ->

 <--- "Baby floater druze"